lofustudio/arisu/README.md

-# Cookie
+# Arisu

 An all-in-one, easy to host, multi-purpose Discord bot.
-Made with TypeScript and Next.JS <3